The objective of the CMI Arts Initiative is to

 international writers each year for a residency of 4–6

 weeks.
-The fellowship for 2018 has been awarded to:
+The fellowships for 2019 have been awarded to:

 Per Bloch, Denmark, February–March 2017.